jv-k/ver-bump/README.md

 - Updates `"version" : "x.x.x"` tag in JSON files if [-v file1 -v file2...] argument is supplied.

 ## Installation

+**NOTE: These instructions are out of date and will be updated very soon.
+In the meantime, please install the package globally via `npm i -g ver-bump` and use in any project.**

 Simply clone the repo and copy `ver-bump.sh` to your project's root.

 You may need to set execute permissions for the script, eg `$ chmod 755 ver-bump.sh`

 ## Usage

+**NOTE: These instructions are out of date and will be updated very soon!**

 ```
 $ ./ver-bump.sh [-v <version no>] [-m <release message>] [-j <file1>] [-j <file2>].. [-n] [-p] [-b] [-h]